canonical/lxd/doc/howto/network_acls.md

 - Unlike OVN ACLs, bridge ACLs are applied only on the boundary between the bridge and the LXD host.
   This means they can only be used to apply network policies for traffic going to or from external networks.
-  They cannot be used for intra-bridge firewalling, thus firewalling traffic between instances connected to the same bridge.
+  They cannot be used for to create {spellexception}`intra-bridge` firewalls, thus firewalls that control traffic between instances connected to the same bridge.
 - {ref}`ACL groups and network selectors <network-acls-selectors>` are not supported.
 - When using the `iptables` firewall driver, you cannot use IP range subjects (for example, `192.168.1.1-192.168.1.10`).
 - Baseline network service rules are added before ACL rules (in their respective INPUT/OUTPUT chains), because we cannot differentiate between INPUT/OUTPUT and FORWARD traffic once we have jumped into the ACL chain.